cathysnider/cathysnider.github.io/python.md

 Fun facts <br />
  - `print('print this', end=' ')` 'end' parameter to use something other that default line return

+## Statements and Expressions

+A statement is a unit of execution; an expression is a unit of evaluation.

+In Python: <br />
+A statement is a line of code<br />
+An expression is any combination of literals, identifiers and operators; anything that returns a value

 ## Data Types
  - String
  - Numeric